 Channel 8 is a ruckus!
 Earth's hero has hijacked a UAC vessel and blasted off toward a forbidden sector of space to save his old military instructor/Indigo coop buddy from the hellspawn remnant!
 The demons have chosen a strange place to grow their numbers...a deserted quadrant filled with small planetoids floating in a hallucinogenic gas known as Nebula 95.

 Was that cheesy enough for you?
 Here is the first of a series of vanilla maps I started a while ago, as a break from making giant maps.
 I originally wanted to release all of the maps together as an episode, but realized it would be more fun and encouraging to myself if I released the maps individually on a weekly basis.
 Some of these will probably be familiar, as a few of the maps have deathmatch versions floating around but it will be a mix of revised and new content.
-I plan on using the feedback from these threads to improve the maps if I ever do release them as a compilation.
-I'll try to get one up every
+I plan on using the feedback from these threads to improve the maps as I go along.
+Once I consider a map finished, I release it to /idgames.

 And so our hero's quest for his partner begins.
 First planetoid to catch his glimpse is a blue marble with what appears to be a solitary island housing a shrine.
 He's not sure what the local beliefs are, but when he sees that the deities have horns, he knows what to expect.
 Better make this quick!